 When a squirrel stores all its food in one or a few central locations, it’s called larder hoarding.
 Often, the squirrel defends these locations, protecting its cache to ensure it has food for later in the season.

-Unfortunately, squirrels in your attic or squirrels in your wall are a serious problem, given that they can cause significant property damage that is expensive to repair.
+Unfortunately, squirrels in your attic or in your wall are a serious problem, as they can cause significant property damage that is expensive to repair.

 Should You Feed Squirrels in Your Backyard?